Networking and Self-Marketing Bring Job Search Success to Military Spouses

 - Make a great first impression.
 If you're invited to interview for a job, get there early, dress for the position and know something about the company.
 Be sure to bring along your business cards and a polished resume.
 It's also a great idea to have a well-rehearsed elevator speech when the interviewer asks you about yourself.
 This is a 30-second summary of your skills, experience and goals.

 - Be confident.
 When you're confident in your abilities, others will notice.

 - Write a winning resume.
 Make sure your resume is polished and professional.

 - Write a brief thank you note within three days of meeting a potential employer.
 It should include where and when you met, any follow-up items and your contact information.

 - Career fairs provide an opportunity for job seekers to meet with people from several companies in one location.
 Employers may be recruiting for specific job openings or giving information on future job opportunities at these events.
 Also, look for job fairs exclusively for military spouses.

-- Chamber of commerce groups hold regional events like mixers, workshops and fundraisers.
-For example, the U.S. Chamber of Commerce Foundation leads the Hiring Our Heroes campaign, which helps veterans and military spouses find work.
+- Chamber of commerce groups hold regional events, like mixers, workshops and fundraisers.
+For example, the U.S. Chamber of Commerce Foundation leads the Hiring Our Heroes initiative, which helps veterans and military spouses find work.

-- College career and networking events are generally for alumni and students and usually take place on campus.
+- College career and networking events are generally for alumni and students and typically take place on campus.

 - Community service groups allow volunteers to staff fundraisers, where you might interact with hiring authorities.
 Don't be afraid to work for free.
 Volunteering and interning are great ways to get your foot in the door, and it can be a great learning experience.
 The same is true for meetings, workshops and conferences for professional and trade associations.